jss367/jss367.github.io/_posts/2020-06-12-data-augmentation-with-albumentations.md

 tags: [Computer Vision, Data Augmentation, Deep Learning, Python]
 ---

 This post is going to demonstrate how to do data augmentation for computer vision using the [albumentations](https://albumentations.ai/) library.
+The exact data augmentations you use are going to be specific to your use-case.
+For example, if you're training on overhead imagery the augmentations you use will probably be somewhat different than on an ImageNet-like dataset (although there will also be considerable overlap).

 <b>Table of contents</b>
 * TOC